lianghunter/260-Startup/README.md

 - Ability to see choices of all other users

 * This project will be pair programmed by Hunter Liang and Serge Su

+**Notes on the class**
+I learned a lot about proper spacing and creation of different elements, as well as how to update HTML code in an IDE and push it to the project